cocos/awesome-cocos/README.md

 ### Example Projects

 - [Cyberpunk Demo](https://store.cocos.com/app/en/detail/4543) - A third person shooting gameplay demo in a cyberpunk style street scene, the enire game and all assets are free.
 It technically demonstrates customized render pipeline based on render graph, deferred dynamic lighting, image based lighting, and post processes including bloom, taa, fsr, etc.

+- [Bounty Hunter](https://store.cocos.com/app/en/detail/5197) - A multiplayer competing game, every player try to collect as much coins as possible, while you can also attack others using items.
+It demonstates player matching and room management feature Huawei Online Battle.

 - [Cartoon vegetation](https://github.com/cocos/cocos-example-cartoon-vegetation) - A demo showing cartoon style graphics on a simple scene with grasses and trees.